lukaszm2000/ApartmentPricePredictionScrapping/README.md

-# Apartment Price Prediction using Scrapping
+# Apartment Price Prediction Using Scrapping

 **Overview**
 This project scrapes housing offers from the Otodom (https://www.otodom.pl/) portal based on user input for location and price range.
 The scraped data is then cleaned and visualized using Streamlit.